SimpleFIN Protocol

 Attribute Description

-versions An array of version strings that this server supports.
+versions An array of version string prefixes that this server supports.

 Request: